jdvalera/Udacity-Full-Stack/Project5/README.md

   - `sudo service apache2 restart`

 ### Git
+1. Install Git:
+  - `sudo apt-get install git`
+  - `git config --global user.name "YOURNAME"`
+  - `git config --global user.email "YOU@DOMAIN.COM"`
-1. Cloned GIT rep from [Project 3][2] inot `/home/grader/` and copied the directory into `/var/www/catalog/catalog`
+2. Cloned GIT rep from [Project 3](2) into `/home/grader/` and copied the directory into `/var/www/catalog/catalog`
-2. Made sure that `etc/apache2/apache2.conf` had `AllowOverride All` for the `var/www/` directory to allow htaccess files
+3. Made sure that `etc/apache2/apache2.conf` had `AllowOverride All` for the `var/www/` directory to allow htaccess files
-3. Added a .htaccess file in `/var/www/catalog/catalog/mygoals` (Root directory of webpage)
+4. Added a .htaccess file in `/var/www/catalog/catalog/mygoals` (Root directory of webpage)
   - Inside the .htaccess file: `RedirectMatch 404/\.git` to ensure that the .git directory is inaccessible
   - Also inside the .htaccess file: `Options -Indexes` to disallow access to the /static directory